arlotito/adt-latency-tests/README.md

 TO DO: try with a [premium plan](https://docs.microsoft.com/en-us/azure/azure-functions/functions-premium-plan).
 That should provide a significant performance boost.

 ### The Tools
-* a [console app](./ehConsumer/Program.cs) consuming the events from the EH and logging stats to a file
+* a [ehConsumer](./ehConsumer/Program.cs) console app to consume the events from the EH and logging stats to a file
 * a [jupyter](./jupyter/plot.ipynb) notebook to analyze the logs and plot the charts

 # Steps to reproduce